dortania/GPU-Buyers-Guide/README.md

 **Haswell i3/5/7-4XXX Highest Supported OS: Current/Catalina**

-Most iGPUs are supported here, only one to be concerned about is the HD4400 which requires either a spoofed DeviceID + FakePCIID.kext + FakePCIID_HDGraphics.kext or a modfied APCI path
+Most iGPUs are supported here, only one to be concerned about is the HD4400 which requires either a spoofed DeviceID with WhateverGreen or a modfied APCI path

 Supported iGPUs: